kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 Closed systems
 ..............

-Although kwant is (currently) mainly aimed towards transport problem, it can also easily be used to compute properties of closed systems -- after all, a closed system is nothing more than a scattering region without leads!
+Although kwant is (currently) mainly aimed towards transport problema, it can also easily be used to compute properties of closed systems -- after all, a closed system is nothing more than a scattering region without leads!

-In this example, we compute the spectrum of a closed, (approximately) circular quantum dot as a function of magnetic field (Fock-Darwin spectrum).
+In this example, we compute the wave functions of a closed, (approximately) circular quantum dot and its spectrum as a function of magnetic field (Fock-Darwin spectrum).

-To compute the eigenenergies, we will make use of the linear algebra functionality of `scipy <www.scipy.org>`_:
+To compute the eigenenergies and eigenstates, we will make use of the sparse linear algebra functionality of `scipy <www.scipy.org>`_, which interfaces the ARPACK package:

 .. literalinclude:: closed_system.py
     :start-after: #HIDDEN_BEGIN_tibv